E-r-1-c/networking-labs/01-layer2-switching/04-spanning-tree-protocol/README.md

 This lab demonstrates how Spanning Tree Protocol prevents Layer 2 loops when redundant links exist between switches.

-Rapid PVST+ was configured across a three-switch topology.
-Root bridge selection was controlled for VLANs 10 and 20, while PortFast and BPDU Guard were applied to access ports to protect the spanning-tree topology.
+Rapid PVST+ was configured across three switches with redundant links.
+SW0 was set as the main root bridge for VLANs 10 and 20, with SW1 as the backup.
+PortFast and BPDU Guard were added to the access ports connected to end devices.

 ---